ricardobezerra22/coingecko-api/README.md

 ---

 <p align="center"> This project it's about crypto tracker.
 Where u can see listed cryptos from realtime database (coingecko).
+<strong>Important NOTE: I'm using free coingecko api where just can do 10 req's per minute</strong>

-Also change currency u want to see (USD or EURO)
+Also change currency u want to see (USD or EURO):
 <br>

 </p>